ElisR/SmoothLandscapesGWG/README.md

 Both datasets have around ~50k variants each, with variants up to 15 mutations away from the wiltype.
 GFP fitness is its fluorescence, whereas AAV's is the ability to package a DNA payload, apparently.

+The authors take care to define the "difficulty" of a protein optimisation task, because they want to highlight that the deficiencies of previous methods only become apparent at the harder difficulties, and that previous literature used an easier benchmark with more data leakage.
 One measure of the difficulty of a protein optimisation benchmark is the "mutational gap", which is the number of mutations away from the starting set required to achieve the highest known fitness.
 (In practice, the gap is taken to a set of sequences belonging to 99th fitness percentile, since the true optimum is unknown.)
-A second difficulty measure is the fitness range in the starting set of sequences, since a small range of fitness reuiqres the method to learn from barely functional proteins.
+A second difficulty measure is the fitness range in the starting set of sequences, since a small range of fitness requires the method to learn from barely functional proteins.
-They take care to define these notions of "difficulty", because they want to highlight that the deficiencies of previous methods only become apparent at the harder difficulties, and that previous literature used an easier benchmark with more data leakage.
 (Their "medium" and "hard" difficulties have gaps of 6 and 7, respectively, with percentile ranges of 20-40 and <30, respectively.)

 ## 📊 Results